qertoip/jeditable-datepicker/README.md

 # jeditable-datepicker

-Inline editing with a datepicker!
+Inline editing with a datepicker.
+Clean and simple.
+Based on jQuery UI.

 ## Background

- * Jeditable is inline editing plugin for jQuery.
+ * [Jeditable](http://www.appelsiini.net/projects/jeditable) is inline editing plugin for jQuery.
  * Jeditable works with several types of input fields out of the box, like text fields and text area fields.
  * You can write your own plugins for Jeditable to support inline editing of other types of input fields.
 Yes, plugins for the plugin.
  * The jeditable-datepicker is Jeditable plugin to work with jQuery UI Datepicker.
- * Not to be confused with

 ## Demo